CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Conclusion

 \section{Conclusion}

 Predicting the functions of enzymes is important for many applications ranging from gene annotation to enzyme engineering.
 While many models exist to classify enzyme function via EC numbers, there are no standardized benchmarks for evaluation of these models.
 Furthermore, no existing models have been tested for generalization beyond annotated reactions.
 To address this need, we introduce CARE, which is a benchmarking suite to formalize model evaluation for these two tasks.
 We also present CREEP, a model which uses multimodal contrastive learning and is one of the first models that can perform the latter task.
-A more detailed discussion of limitations and future work is included in Appendix \ref{sec:appendix_limitations}.
+We encourage developers to integrate their current and future methods or benchmarking results into the CARE Github repository (\url{https://github.com/jsunn-y/CARE/}).
 Overall, CARE is an important tool for encouraging progress in enzyme functional annotation.
 We believe that we are just seeing the beginning of the widespread adoption of multimodal models for protein functional prediction, and we expect that many researchers will find CARE useful for formulating and evaluating their models.

 \begin{ack} This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Number DE-SC0022218.
 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.
 J.Y. is partially supported by the National Science Foundation Graduate Research Fellowship.
 A.M. is supported by the Schmidt Science Fellows, in partnership with the Rhodes Trust.
 The authors thank Peter Mikhael and Itamar Chinn for helpful discussions on CLIPZyme implementation. \end{ack}